Meet the Fed, the latest superpower to emerge from Washington's shadows

 The seven presidentially appointed members include the recently confirmed Vice Chair Lael Brainard and two other women.
 Two of the seven are African Americans, both appointed by President Biden.
 In partisan terms, three are Republicans, including Powell, and four are Democrats.
 Three were appointed (or re-appointed) by Trump, four by Biden.

-It moved the financial markets globally in real time, and the remarks Powell read from his notes on old-fashioned paper this week actually cheered some investors and helped the stock market indices to their best 3-day rally in months and the S&P 500 to its best month since 2020.
+It moved the financial markets globally in real-time, and the remarks Powell read from his notes on an old-fashioned paper this week actually cheered some investors and helped the stock market indices to their best 3-day rally in months and the S&P 500 to its best month since 2020.

 The federal funds rate can also determine the fate of individual businesses and the direction of entire industries.
 Not to mention the trajectories of presidents and their political parties.